DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - In-class: Build 6 Data story feedback with community-learning partners on Zoom.
 Deliver 1-minute presentation of highlights in your data story to community partners, then listen to their non-graded feedback and write down revisions to consider, for participation credit.
   - 11:40-12:10 (30 min) College Access with Melissa Paul (Hartford Promise) and Fionnuala Darby-Hudgens (CT Data)
   - 12:15-12:45 (30 min) Child Care with Izzi Greenberg (Middlesex Coalition for Children) and Merrill Gay (CT Early Childhood Alliance)
-- Assign Build Stage 7: Revise and Finalize Data story for guest experts due Fri Dec 8th at 12 noon. **No extensions** because your data story will be "frozen" and a copy will be transferred and published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts, who need to read your work before your presentations.
+- Assign [Build 7](https://docs.google.com/document/d/1i4iVdG93oZ-KGvdCzAji-rtIPcH_U564YPW8mu2psWg/edit): Revise and Finalize Data story for guest experts due Fri Dec 8th at 12 noon. **No extensions** because your data story will be "frozen" and a copy will be transferred and published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts, who need to read your work before your presentations.
 Worth 10 points, scored by guest expert.

 ### Mon Dec 11
-- Final presentations on Zoom with guest evaluators: [José Luis Martínez](https://ctmirror.org/about/staff/), Data Reporter at CT Mirror, and [Ilya Ilyankou](https://handsondataviz.org/authors.html), HandsOnDataViz co-author and Trinity Class of 2018
+- [Build 7 Final presentations](https://docs.google.com/document/d/1i4iVdG93oZ-KGvdCzAji-rtIPcH_U564YPW8mu2psWg/edit) on Zoom with guest evaluators: [José Luis Martínez](https://ctmirror.org/about/staff/), Data Reporter at CT Mirror, and [Ilya Ilyankou](https://handsondataviz.org/authors.html), HandsOnDataViz co-author and Trinity Class of 2018
-- Class will **begin at 11:30am and end at 1:20pm and will take place in my Zoom room** to ensure all students have sufficient time with guest experts. **Students only need to attend their assigned 8-10 minute time slot** and must log into my Zoom room a few minutes before it begins.
+- Class will **begin at 11:30am and end at 1:20pm and will take place in my Zoom room** to ensure all students have sufficient time with guest experts. **Students only need to attend their assigned 10 minute time slot** and must log into my Zoom room a few minutes before it begins.
 - Build 7: Guest experts will review final data stories online before the event.
 Students will have up to 2 minutes to orally present highlights, then 4-5 minutes to respond to questions from evaluators about your data analysis, storytelling, and design decisions.
 Worth 10 points, scored by guest evaluators.